-If you’ve been served with papers in a medical malpractice suit, you are very far from being alone.
+If you’ve been served with papers in a medical malpractice lawsuit, you are very far from being alone.
 Malpractice claims aren’t isolated to physicians only; they can be made against any healthcare professional.
 In fact, 52% of medical malpractice claims directly implicate nurses as one of the alleged responsible parties.

 What’s more, the American Medical Association (AMA) reports that the great majority of plaintiffs who bring medical malpractice claims do not win their cases.
 And no matter whether you win or lose (though winning feels a whole lot better), the cost of the legal expertise and court expenses adds up, which is why one of the first things you will need to do is contact your medical malpractice insurance provider.